 Linux provides the

 chmod command which is used to change file and folder permission.
 The chmod command is provided by all major Linux distributions like Ubuntu, Debian, CentOS, Mint, Kali, RHEL, SUSE, etc. The chmod command has different options and parameters but the chmod +x is one of the most popular and used options for the chmod.
+For example, you have created a script file but do not know how to make it executable in order to directly call and execute with the script file name.

-Linux is the predecessor of the Unix operating system which is the mother of the operating system families like Linux, BSD, Solaris etc. So this “chmod +x” command can be easily applied to all Unix and related variant operating systems like BSD, FreeBSD, NetBSD, OpenBSD, MacOSX, Unix without or with little difference.
+Linux is the predecessor of the Unix operating system which is the mother of the operating system families like Linux, BSD, Solaris, etc. So this “chmod +x” command can be easily applied to all Unix and related variant operating systems like BSD, FreeBSD, NetBSD, OpenBSD, MacOSX, Unix without or with little difference.

 What is chmod +x?